 Once the filling is thoroughly chilled, you can add your whipped cream on top.
 If you want to make this a little easier you can use whipped topping, but I like to stick with my homemade whipped cream because it tastes SO much better.

-You can also top this pie with chocolate shavings or dust it with more Rodelle Gourmet Baking Cocoa.
+You can also top this homemade chocolate pie with chocolate shavings or dust it with more cocoa powder.

 - If using a chocolate cookie crust, make sure to firmly pack it down on the bottom and around the sides of the pie plate so that it will hold together better.
 I like to use a measuring cup to help pack it down!